Dopamine

 What Is the Natural Job of Dopamine?

 Dopamine is the good feeling that a reward is at hand.
-It’s your brain’s signal that you are about to meet a need.
-Dopamine motivates the investment of energy in steps toward rewards.
-Each step closer stimulates more, but the dopamine stops once the need is met.
-To get more, your brain scans for the next opportunity to meet a need.
-Dopamine motivates constant survival action by making it feel good.
-Each brain defines rewards with neural pathways built from its own past dopamine surges.
+It’s your brain’s signal that a need is about to be met.
+Dopamine releases energy to help you step toward the reward.
+Each step closer stimulates more dopamine, but the good feeling stops once the need is met.
+To enjoy more, your brain scans for the next opportunity to meet a need.
+Dopamine motivates us to keep meeting needs by making it feel good.

 Dopamine in 1 minute (as relevant to love).
 Credit: Convicts